Boozoo Chavis: Career

+First era: 1950s

-Chavis made his first recording in 1954, "Paper in My Shoe", based on a song he heard performed by Creole accordionist Ambrose "Potato" Sam.
+Chavis made his first recording in 1955, "Paper in My Shoe", based on a song he heard performed by Creole accordionist Ambrose "Potato" Sam.
 Chavis's version was an uptempo tune with a dance beat about being too poor to afford new shoes or socks, so he placed a paper in his shoes to keep his feet warm when the holes in the sole got too large.
 The song, sung in both French and English, was originally released on the Folk-Star label, a subsidiary of Goldband, before being reissued by Imperial Records.
-This recording was the first commercially released zydeco song and the first zydeco hit, and was subsequently acknowledged as a zydeco standard.
+This recording was among the first commercially released zydeco songs and a regional hit, and was subsequently acknowledged as a zydeco standard.
 The song was recorded at the instigation of local entrepreneur Eddie Shuler, who teamed Chavis up with a rhythm and blues band named Classie Ballou's Tempo Kings.
 The first recording session was not successful, so Shuler brought whiskey in for subsequent takes, and the band lost their inhibitions.
 An inebriated Chavis fell off of his chair at the end of the released version of "Paper in My Shoe", so the song fades out, which was one of the first records to use that technique.
+Chavis denied this widely shared anecdote.

 Chavis was convinced that the recording was more successful than the record companies claimed, later saying: "I got gypped out of my record.
 I get frustrated, sometimes.
 I love to play, but, when I get to thinking about 1955...
 They stole my record.
 They said that it only sold 150,000 copies.
 But, my cousin, who used to live in Boston, checked it out.
 It sold over a million copies.
 I was supposed to have a gold record."
-As a result, Chavis lost trust in the music business, and over the next thirty years only released three more singles: "Forty-One Days" (Folk-Star, 1955), "Hamburgers & Popcorn" (Goldband, 1965), and "Mama!
-Can I Come Home" (credited to the Dog Hill Playhouse Band, Crazy Cajun, 1974).
+As a result, Chavis lost trust in the music business, and over the next thirty years only released three more singles: "Forty-One Day's" (Folk-Star 1201, 1955), "Hamburger's & Popcorn" (Goldband 1161, 1965), and "Mama!
+Can I Come Home" (Crazy Cajun 813, 1974 [credited to the Dog Hill Playhouse Band]).
+He found difficulty booking gigs without steady record releases.

-He performed rarely during the 1960s and 1970s, devoting most of his time to farming and raising racehorses on his property in Dog Hill, on the outskirts of Lake Charles, Louisiana.
+He performed rarely during the 1960s and 1970s, except for friends and family events, devoting most of his time to farming and raising racehorses on his property in Dog Hill, on the outskirts of Lake Charles, Louisiana.
 The area derived its name because it is where people traditionally went to dump unwanted pets.
 During those years, zydeco's popularity was limited mainly to Louisiana.
 By the early 1980s however, zydeco was gaining recognition outside of Louisiana in the United States, as well developing as a strong following in Europe, thanks largely to the popularity of artists such as Clifton Chenier, Buckwheat Zydeco, and Rockin' Dopsie.
 Those artists were performing as main attractions at music festivals, were included in magazine stories, and were getting the attention of major record labels.